-I hope you are enjoying our spring-like conditions and getting the last few turns in.Your local government continued its efforts this past month, which I’ve outlined below.
+I hope you are enjoying the early signs of spring.Your local government continued its efforts this past month, which I’ve outlined below.

-February 16 Meeting Highlights
+March 16 Meeting Highlights

-March 16 Agenda Highlights
+April 20 Agenda Highlights

 This week Council continues its work with a full agenda.

-5 > Finally, routine land use matters and reports from Councilmembers and town staff will round out this month’s agenda.
+5 > Finally, routine land use matters and reports from Council members and town staff will round out this month’s agenda.